holoviz/panel/doc/tutorials/outline.md

 - [ ] Develop and share custom Bokeh models
 - [ ] Add custom Authentication
 - [ ] Javascript
+- [ ] Customizing Panel.
+For example for your brand.

 ## Reference Examples